Last reviewed February 2020

 By 1992, facing financial problems, Ratner and Wolfenson were calling for a public buyout of the Target Center.
 This began a complex series of negotiations that culminated in 1994 with the Minnesota Legislature's approval of a public purchase of the arena.
 The City of Minneapolis purchased the Target Center and Glen Taylor acquired the Timberwolves.
 In 1999, Glen Taylor acquired the Minnesota Lynx.

 The Target Center underwent renovations throughout the years, including a 2009 renovation which made them the first arena in North America to install a green roof.
-The arena will complete a major $140 million renovation in 2017.
+The arena completed a major $140 million renovation in 2017.

 The Minnesota Lynx have won the WNBA title four times - in 2011, 2013, 2015, and 2017.
 The Minnesota Timberwolves were NBA Western Conference Champions in 2004.